DIPSAS/DIPS-RetinaIntegration-IG/docs/ValueSet-retina-imagequality-vs.md

       ]
     }
   ],
-  "description" : "Image quality as interpreted by an AI solution.", "purpose" : "For documentation of image quality as interpreted by an AI solution for automated assessment of retinal images for DR, if applicable.", "compose" : {
+  "description" : "Image quality as interpreted by an AI solution.
+(2000-series)", "purpose" : "For documentation of image quality as interpreted by an AI solution for automated assessment of retinal images for DR, if applicable.", "compose" : {
     "include" : [